nimrossum/research-project/docs/main.typ

 The results suggest that CD provides a more nuanced and robust measure of software evolution, paving the way for its adoption in both academic research and industry practice.
 However, you need to be aware of built in biases in the metric.

 == Research Questions <researchQuestions>
-This paper investigates three research questions (RQs):
+This paper investigates three research questions:
 - RQ1: Is the compression distance a more representative metric for quantifying the complexity of a version-controlled software repository than LoCC?
-- RQ2: To what extent does compression distance discriminate between manual or semi-automatic commit types (e.g., bugfix, feature, refactoring, documentation, style)?
+- RQ2: To what extent does compression distance discriminate between manual or semi-automatic commit types (e.g., bug fix, feature, refactoring, documentation, style)?
 - RQ3: Does compression distance suffer from the same limitations as LoCC in quantifying the contributions of developers?